Skip to content

 Bluetooth Printer

-You can discover bluetooth printers which are already paired with the mobile device.
+You can discover bluetooth printers which are already paired with the mobile device and tablets.

 iOS - Objective-C: